BIBSYS: History

 BIBSYS began in 1972 as a collaborative project between the Royal Norwegian Society of Sciences and Letters Library (Det Kongelige Norske Videnskabers Selskabs Bibliotek), the Norwegian Institute of Technology Library and the Computer Centre at the Norwegian Institute of Technology.
 The purpose of the project was to automate internal library routines.
 Since 1972 Bibsys has evolved from a library system supplier for two libraries in Trondheim, to developing and operating a national library system for Norwegian research and special libraries.
 The target group has also expanded to include the customers of research and special libraries, by providing them easy access to library resources.

 BIBSYS is a public administrative agency answerable to the Ministry of Education and Research, and administratively organised as a unit at NTNU.
-In addition to BIBSYS Library System, the product portfolio consists of BISBYS Ask, BIBSYS Brage, BIBSYS Galleri and BIBSYS Tyr.
 All operation of applications and databases is performed centrally by BIBSYS.
 BIBSYS also offer a range of services, both in connection with their products and separate services independent of the products they supply.